Dalimil/Find-and-Replace-Browser-Extension/README.md

 ### Testing
+How can we test our extension?
+The Chrome Extension Guides contain a section on debugging (https://developer.chrome.com/extensions/tut_debugging) but do not mention any extension testing methods.

+For testing web applications in general we have several kinds of tests (Sources: https://medium.com/powtoon-engineering/a-complete-guide-to-testing-javascript-in-2017-a217b4cd5a2a):
+  - Unit Tests - testing individual functions
+  - Integration Tests - testing several modules working together
+  - Functional Tests - testing a scenario on the whole product (in-browser interaction)

+#### Unit Tests
+Our content script contains a lot of individual functions that we can test separately.
+I'm going to use [Mocha.js](https://mochajs.org/) for unit testing of the content script.

+#### Integration Tests
+Our UI search widget is mostly focusing on keeping the state of UI consistent.
+Here we are more interested in the widget being rendered correctly as a whole, rather than looking at individual HTML elements.
+Because of the way we separated the search widget development (described earlier), we can simply mount our React root on a standard website and use Mocha again to test basic user interaction.
+There will be no content script for it to communicate with, but this is not the focus at this point.

+#### Functional Tests
+To implement functional tests, we would need to drive a browser that installs our extension and interacts with it.
+There is a tool called [PhantomJS](http://phantomjs.org/) which is commonly used for headless WebKit testing.
+Unfortunately, it is not based on Chromium, so we cannot load Chrome extensions (https://stackoverflow.com/a/23643111).

+To be able to install and test the extension as a whole in Chrome and Firefox, we are going to use [Selenium](http://www.seleniumhq.org/), which is a browser automation tool that can directly control a browser instance and allows us to install browser extensions (https://stackoverflow.com/questions/15005833/browser-plugin-testing-with-selenium/17117849).

 ### Distribution & Marketing
 Video demo idea: Open GMail, insert a 'template' and search and replace {NAME} with an actual name